GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator/README.md

 2. `VkDeviceMemory` block is allocated if needed.
 3. An unused region of the memory block is bound to this buffer.

 `VmaAllocation` is an object that represents memory assigned to this buffer.
-It can be queried for parameters like Vulkan memory handle and offset.
+It can be queried for parameters like `VkDeviceMemory` handle and offset.

 # How to build